 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
-Each thread must be a minimum of 600 words and demonstrate course-related knowledge.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each Discussion.
+Each thread must be a minimum of 600 words and demonstrate course-related knowledge and integrate at least 1 biblical principal.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be a minimum of 300 words.

 An annotated bibliography facilitates the gathering and assessing of materials for the framing and development of the student’s dissertation.
 The annotated bibliography will follow APA style.
-Students will submit 5 annotations in part 1 but will be expected to complete 20–25 annotations for part 2.
+The student will submit 5 annotations in the Annotated Bibliography: Draft Assignment but will be expected to complete 20–25 annotations for the Annotated Bibliography: Final Assignment.

-In this course we are curating articles for a research paper which will emerge in DIGI 705.
+In this course the student will be curating articles for a research paper which will emerge in DIGI 705.
 After completing the Annotated Bibliography, the student will give a short proposal and build up to an emergent Research Question.

 Each quiz will cover the Learn material featuring APA topics for the assigned module: week(s).
 Each quiz will be open-book/open-notes, contain a multiple-choice, true/false, or short answer question, and have no time limit.